Forty Years On (song): Other uses

 "Forty Years On" is the school song of Wellington College in Wellington, New Zealand.
-The "tramp of the twenty-two men" line is altered and instead is "the tramp of the thirty true men" in reference to rugby union, the national sport.
 It is also sung at Napier Boys' High School in Napier, at the breakup ceremony at Waitaki Boys' High School in the 1960s, and at Timaru Boys' High School at least from 1913.
 A variation of the song was also sung at Christchurch Boys' High School at least during the later 1940s and early 1950s.
 Feilding Agricultural High School (F.A.H.S), in Feilding, also used it as its school song for a number of years.

 In Australia, the song is sung at a number of schools.
-In the Australian state of Victoria, the song is sung regularly at prestigious independent schools Wesley College, Melbourne, Haileybury, Melbourne, Carey Baptist Grammar School, Camberwell Grammar School and Scotch College, Melbourne, being the official Old Boy anthem and at Melbourne High School's Speech Night (Graduation Night).
+In the Australian state of Victoria, the song is sung regularly at prestigious independent schools Wesley College, Melbourne, Haileybury, Melbourne, Carey Baptist Grammar School, Methodist Ladies' College (MLC), Camberwell Grammar School and Scotch College, Melbourne, being the official Old Boy anthem and at Melbourne High School's Speech Night (Graduation Night).
 Wynnum State high and Rockhampton Girl's Grammar School (School Song).
 Only the first and last verses (excluding the Winston Churchill verse) are sung.
 Rather than the "tramp of the twenty-two men", Haileybury College, Carey, Camberwell Grammar School, Scotch College and Melbourne High School all replace the line with the "tramp of the thirty-six men" in reference to Australian rules football being the dominant football code in Victoria.
 It is also the school song of Frensham School in NSW, an all-girls boarding school, where it is traditionally sung on the school's birthday and at Old Girl's reunions.